andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 The research applied a mixed methods approach, combining both quantitative and qualitative data collected through surveys and interviews.
 This provided measurable insights into behavioral patterns and perceived productivity outcomes, while also enabling a deeper understanding of individual experiences and perceptions of exercise linked with academic performance.

-Inspiration for the study originated from personal observations of increased cognitive functioning, motivation, and productivity immediately following exercise.
+Inspiration for the study originated from personal observations regarding increased cognitive functioning, motivation, and productivity immediately following exercise.

 ## Project Structure